 Sony’s phones have long had a reputation of respectable battery life, and the L1 looks to continue that with a 2,620mAh unit fitted with Qnovo Adaptive Charging.
 The feature, which will be present in all of Sony’s Xperia XA and XZ devices, claims to extend the lifespan of the battery, allowing it to maintain stock performance for two years.
 It also allows for quick charging.

-The L1 will launch with Android 7.0 Nougat onboard, and come in a selection of three colors: Black, white, and pink.
-It also features Sony’s Xperia Actions software that monitors how you use your phone, and then presents you with the relevant settings to tailor usage to your habits.
+The L1 launches with Android 7.0 Nougat onboard.
+It also features Sony’s Xperia Actions software that monitors how you use your phone and then presents you with the relevant settings to tailor usage to your habits.

 For example, if you typically silence all notifications before bed, Xperia Actions pays attention to that, asks if you’d like to set an automatic time window for muting your phone, and offers even more granular controls, like the ability to turn off charging lights and sounds.
 It will certainly come in handy for those kept awake at night by the piercing LEDs found in some smartphones nowadays.

 As for regions other than the U.S., it appears some markets won’t receive the L1 for at least another few weeks.
 U.K. retailer Clove Technology has the L1’s release slated for early June.
 It seems American customers will be the first in the world to get their hands on Sony’s latest budget offering — which is somewhat unusual for the company, given its relative popularity outside the U.S.

 Article originally published on 03-20-2017 by Adam Ismail.
 Updated on 05-11-2017 by Adam Ismail: Added U.S. availability.